Supporting Displaced Ukrainians

 HOW TO HELP:

-At this time, Operation USA is focusing Phase I relief efforts on making emergency cash grants to partners aiding refugees on the ground in Poland and other nearby countries.
+At this time, Operation USA is focusing Phase I relief efforts on making emergency cash grants to partners aiding refugees.
 The best way to support these efforts is with a cash donation at give.opusa.org

 Operation USA is also working with corporate partners who can provide appropriate material aid in bulk, to be shipped to on the ground partners in Phase II.
 We advise against collection efforts as they are not an efficient way to provide aid at this time, especially given lack of coordinated infrastructure on the ground and logistical challenges getting shipments into Eastern Europe.
 Operation USA has to pre-vet donated items and ensure there is a receiving partner who can put them to use where needed, so we are unfortunately unable to accept assorted items from collections.
 If you are interested in a bulk, corporate donation, please email firstname.lastname@example.org.